 What we like: Excels in just about every category.

-Hands down, Arc’teryx makes our favorite hardshell jackets.
-You pay a premium over the competition but nothing else on the market matches the combination of performance, fit, and craftsmanship.
-Among the many options in their extensive lineup, the Beta AR is the quintessential do-all hardshell and our top pick for this winter.
+Hands down, Arc'teryx makes our favorite hardshell jackets.
+You pay a premium over the competition, but nothing else on the market matches the combination of performance, fit, and craftsmanship.
+Among the many options in their extensive lineup, the Beta AR is the quintessential do-all hardshell.
 The proven design is plenty tough to withstand brutal alpine conditions without compromising on comfort and breathability for everything from ski hut trips to backpacking.
-And Arc’teryx honed things in even further last year with improved durability and a RECCO reflector for avalanche scenarios.
+Arc'teryx honed things even further last year with improved durability and a Recco reflector for avalanche scenarios.
+This year, they also updated the hood and collar to improve overall fit.

 See the Men's Arc'teryx Beta AR See the Women's Arc'teryx Beta AR